jpegleg/dwarven-toolbox/README.md

 If you want a fully automated approach with a secret input on the disk, then `forgeon` and `forgeoff` are the tools to use instead.

 The `forgeon` and `forgeoff` file tools do not use the PBKDF2 or Argon2 rounds on the key material and instead use a BLAKE3 hash of the input key material to create the secret key used.
-The forge programs work with files that can be larger in size.

 ```
 $ forgeon data.txt ~/.keys/forge data.e # encrypt to data.e